yissok/manotes/README.md

         -
     - allow note edit
     - allow single note view
-    - allow all notes in current folder view
-        - ~~will require new protocol accepting multiple enc strings and editing shortcut's js to list out contents~~
 - not enc work
     - differentiate enc/non enc notes
     - allow new note not enc input